ava-labs/avalanche-starter-kit/README.md

 # Issuing Transactions with Foundry

 For convenience the default airdrop private `56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` is stored in the environment variable `$PK`.
-Furthermore, the RPC-url for the C-Chain is set in the `foundry.toml` file.
+Furthermore, the RPC-url for the C-Chain of your local network is set in the `foundry.toml` file.

 ## Deploying Contracts